Practical Ways To Proactively Prepare Your Business for a Natural Disaster

-Through helping our clients navigate natural disaster recovery for their businesses, and through traversing our firm’s own challenges associated with recovering from Hurricane Michael damages in 2018, we have assembled what we believe are the top ways to prepare your business for a natural disaster.
+Through many years of helping our clients navigate natural disaster recovery for their businesses, and through traversing our firm’s firsthand challenges associated with recovering from hurricane damages, we’ve assembled what we believe are the top ways to prepare your business for a natural disaster.

 1. Don’t wait to make a plan.

-Natural disasters, including hurricanes, often come about with little to no warning.
-It’s important to gather resources, formulate policies and think through challenges now to position your business in the best way possible.
+It’s important to gather resources, formulate policies and think through challenges now to position your business in the best way possible in the event that a disaster impacting your business does occur.

-Time may not allow for effective preparedness once you are anticipating a disaster, so it’s important to have a solid plan ahead of time.
+Time may not allow for effective preparedness once you’re actually anticipating a disaster, so it’s important to have a solid plan ahead of time.

 2. Review your insurance policy.